radrich/richarmstrong.net/_classes/texture-in-procreate.md

 If you’re wanting your artwork to feel more authentic, look less digital, or if you want to explore handmade techniques without all the equipment and mess in the real world, come take this class.

 ### Where Can I Take the Class? {#options}

-{% comment %}
-- [**On Gumroad.**](https://www.udemy.com/course/texture-in-procreate) For €29.99 you can download the course and all the assets.
+- [**On Gumroad.**](https://richarmstrong.gumroad.com/l/texture-in-procreate) For €29.99 you can download the course and all the assets.
 You’ll forever have access to it, and any future updates.
-{% endcomment %}
 - [**On Skillshare.**](https://skl.sh/4aWAtQs) You’ll need a Premium Skillshare membership (very much worth it).
 If you’ve never used Skillshare before, use [this link](https://skl.sh/4aWAtQs) to get a free trial.
 You’ll be able to watch this class and tons of others for free during that time.
 {% comment %}
 - For €29.99 you can take the course [**on Udemy.**](https://www.udemy.com/course/texture-in-procreate)